 Create path mappings when you want to define a alternative target path for a specific target filesystem.

-When path mapping is not used, the source path on your source filesystem will be created on your target filesystem.
-This may not always be suitable for the purposes of your migration.
+If you don't map paths, the source path on your source filesystem is created on your target filesystem.
+This may not always be suitable for your migration.

 /apps/hive/warehouse, and the default for Azure HDInsight is

 |Example for Hortonworks to HDInsight||Source path||Target path|

 |Without path mapping|